Gab2K/MySQL-database-schema/README.md

 # Scenario
 A delivery company wants to build a system that is going to track its vehicles and drivers throughout the working day - each vehicle is fitted with a GPS.
 At the start of any day, drivers are assigned a vehicle and shift(morning/afternoon).
-Morning shift is 8 am - 11:55 am and afternoon shift is 12 pm - 4pm.There are 10 drivers, 5 vehicles and data is to be entered for a week.
+Morning shift is 8 am - 11:55 am and afternoon shift is 12 pm - 4pm.
+There are 10 drivers, 5 vehicles and data is to be entered for a week.

 ## Company's requirements